Date Joined: December 2, 2019

 My daughter and I have been painting rocks and hiding them for about two years now.
 Our artistic abilities have made a lot of progress since starting.

-I've kept a daily journal for almost a year though I fell off the wagon over the summer while all of fun journaling stuff was held up by the moving company 😬 Worst experience ever!
+I've kept a daily journal for over a year though I fell off the wagon over the summer of 2019 while all of fun journaling stuff was held up by the moving company 😬 Worst experience ever!

-I use a lot of magazine clippings, washi tape, and stickers of all kinds in my journal.
+I use a lot of magazine clippings, washi tape, and stickers of all kinds I find out and about (business cards, menus, post cards)in my journal.
 I love the thrill of making a beautiful page with things that most would toss out!
 I enjoy using watercolor paints and pencils in my journal as well but I'm not a master artist.

 I'm trying to find a way to make my hand lettering better.
 I have"loud" handwriting as a teacher once told me but I'm not saying that it is messy by any means.
 My favorite pens are fine-liner type but I'm experimenting with brush pens for the fancier writing.